My recommended travel merchandise

 How many times have we cursed ourselves in the rain for forgetting to pack that umbrella?
 Or searched hopelessly in some airport in Europe trying to find some Aspirin that is not woefully overpriced?
 Or lamented over leaving our portable charger at home as we stare at our dead phone?
 To avoid all those future meltdowns, here are some other nifty travel essentials that you definitely need to remember to pack.
 Just click on the images to shop!

 I travel light and swear by my Timbuk2 backpack that are lightweight and yet have a ton of space, including that for my laptop.
 Using backpacks frees my hands and I really hate lugging around a roller bag since my petite frame finds it difficult to lift it up into overhead luggage bins.
 Plus, they are no good while taking the stairs at airports when the escalators are too crowded!

 I have linked the exact backpack below for you to see.
 I am also a huge fan of the Canadian brand Matt & Nat which produces stylish, minimalist luxury grade vegan leather bags of all kinds (clutches to duffel bags) and own several of their cruelty free bags.
 Click on the image below to make your purchase (I have linked my exact backpack model, the Timbuk2 Tuck pack in this collection).

 Travel beauty and skincare products

 I will be updating this list with newer items as and when I discover them and use them enough to recommend them.
-For a list of all the pet friendly travel gear that you need to organize a road trip with your dog, please visit my PET TRAVEL PRODUCTS PAGE.
+In the meantime, checkout my travel freebies page with free resources on all things San Francisco related and more.